cbcrg/tcoffee/docs/tcoffee_installation.rst

   ./install rcoffee

-In theory, this command should download and install every required package (except consan).
+In theory, this command should download and install every required package (except Consan).
 If, however, it fails, you should switch to the manual installation (see next).

-Manual Installation
+Manual installation
 -------------------
-R-Coffee only requires the package Vienna to be installed, in order to compute multiple sequence alignments.
-To make the best out of it, you should also have all the packages required by M-Coffee
+R-Coffee only requires the package Vienna to be installed, in order to compute Multiple Sequence Alignments.
+To make the best out of it, you should also have all the packages required by M-Coffee.

 ::